Quickstart Guide

 4. Bind node.

-Click bind node, to associate the API Key with your dedicated node or QPS-billed shared node.
+Click Bind node, to associate the API Key with your dedicated node or QPS-billed shared node.

 Once the binding is completed, you can use the API to transact on the target blockchain where the API Key is bound, as well as to query on-chain information.

-Manage Created API Keys
+Securing API Keys